-Fees notices are emailed to families in the 1st week of each term.
-Fees are paid by the term in one payment, and are payable by Internet banking only.
+Fees invoices are emailed to families in the 1st week of each term.
+Fees are payable by Internet banking only.

 Our account details are:Name:Collaroy Plateau Community KindergartenBSB:062-155Account Number:00908661

 Please ensure your child's surname and what you are paying (i.e., Smith 1st install.
 Term1) is used as the reference so payments can be allocated correctly against your name.